 U.S. Bank vs. Wells Fargo: Fees

 When making the U.S. Bank vs. Wells Fargo decision, it’s important to look at fees.
 U.S. Bank’s fee situation could be best described as a mixed bag, where for every perk, it delivers a blow.
-While U.S. Bank offers competitive free checking account options for students and retirees, as well as free money market accounts (MMAs) when you create a premium checking account, the fees are sky-high.
+While U.S. Bank offers a competitive free checking account, as well as free savings and money market accounts, the fees can get expensive.
 Between grappling with a disappointing interest rate on your deposits and shouldering the burden of high monthly charges for overdrafts and wire transfers, you may find U.S. Bank’s downsides aren’t worth the hassle.
 What’s more, if you decide to opt out of most of the benefits to save cash, you’re still not totally out of the woods.
 In order to qualify for one of the bank’s free checking programs, you must meet an unusually steep minimum balance requirement, and maintain it throughout the year.

 U.S. Bank vs. Wells Fargo: Rates